Registered Education Savings Plans (RESPs) 2016

-RESP contributions cannot be deducted from your income on your return.
+RESP contributions cannot be deducted from your income on your income tax and benefit return.
 In addition, you cannot deduct the interest you paid on money you borrowed to contribute to an RESP.

-For 2007 and later years, there is no annual limit for contributions to RESPs and the lifetime limit on the amounts that can be contributed to all RESPs for a beneficiary is $50,000.
+For 2007 and later years, there is no annual limit for contributions to RESPs, however, the lifetime limit on the amounts that can be contributed to all RESPs for a beneficiary is $50,000.

 Payments made to an RESP under the Canada Education Savings Act or under a designated provincial program are not included when determining if the lifetime limit has been exceeded.

 An excess contribution occurs at the end of a month when the total of all contributions made by all subscribers to all RESPs for a beneficiary is more than the lifetime limit for that beneficiary.
-We do not include payments made to an RESP under the Canada education savings program (CESP) or any designated provincial program when determining whether a beneficiary has an excess contribution.
+We do not include payments made to an RESP under the Canada Education Savings Act or any designated provincial program when determining whether a beneficiary has an excess contribution.

 Each subscriber for that beneficiary is liable to pay a 1% per-month tax on his or her share of the excess contribution that is not withdrawn by the end of the month.
 The tax is payable within 90 days after the end of the year in which there is an excess contribution.
 An excess contribution exists until it is withdrawn.

 You have to inform us of your share of the excess contribution to all RESPs for a beneficiary.
-To calculate the amount of tax you have to pay on your share of the excess contribution for a year, complete Form T1E-OVP, Individual Tax Return for RESP excess contribution for ______.
+To calculate the amount of tax you have to pay on your share of the excess contribution for a year, fill out Form T1E-OVP, Individual Tax Return for RESP excess contributions.

 There are limits on the amounts that can be contributed to RESPs for a beneficiary.

-For each beneficiary, the annual limit for contributions to all RESPs for years after 1995 is:
+For each beneficiary, the annual limit for contributions to all RESPs:

-For each beneficiary, the lifetime limit for contributions to all RESPs for years after 1995 is:
+For each beneficiary, the lifetime limit for contributions to all RESPs: